Expense guidelines for TGS funded expenses:

 - Make sure all expenses are line itemized, including any expenses already pre-paid/directly charged to Northwestern (e.g., airfare through Egencia, corporate card transactions, etc.).
 Pre-paid expenses should be marked with “Y” for non-reimbursable, and need to reflect the chartstring to which they were charged.

-- Do not include expenses for which you are paying out-of-pocket and not requesting reimbursement.
+- Do not include expenses that you are paying out-of-pocket and for which you are not requesting reimbursement.

 - For events, include a guest list and flyer/agenda/invitation demonstrating the nature/purpose of the event.